The International Human Rights Framework on the Right of Peaceful Assembly

 Views and Concluding Observations of United Nations Treaty Bodies

-The 2019 Universal Periodic Review of the Central African Republic did not address the right of peaceful assembly.
+In its 2020 Concluding Observations on the Central African Republic, the Human Rights Committee did not address the right of peaceful assembly.
+The 2019 Universal Periodic Review of the Central African Republic alsodid not address the right of peaceful assembly.

 In its Resolution 266 of 2014 on the human rights situation in the Central African Republic, the African Commission on Human and Peoples’ Rights called on the transitional Government in CAR